She-Hulk: Incredible Hulks

 Following the defeat of the Intelligencia, Jennifer begins traveling with her cousin Bruce, Skaar, Korg, Rick Jones, and Betty Ross.
-Shortly after the events of World War Hulks, Skaar becomes aware that his brother Hiro-Kala is approaching and that he intends to crash the planet K'ai into the Earth.
+Shortly after the events of World War Hulks, Skaar learns that his brother Hiro-Kala is approaching and that he intends to crash the planet K'ai into Earth.
 She-Hulk is on the team as they manage to successfully avert disaster.
-Upon returning to Earth, they find the world in flames as it is in the grasp of the Chaos War.
+Upon returning to Earth, the group finds the world in flames as it is in the grasp of the Chaos War.
 They journey to Hell, where they fight and defeat the Chaos King.
-Returning to a restored Earth, they are greeted as monsters.

 At some point before or after these events, Jennifer and Lyra settle in New York, where Lyra begins to attend high school in an attempt to gain an understanding of humanity as it occurs in this timeline.
 As well as helping to integrate Lyra into society, they are also involved in trying to round up the remaining members of the Intelligencia.

-They manage to round up the Intelligencia, but the Wizard is able to escape imprisonment and goes after Lyra at her high school prom, almost killing her before She-Hulk intervenes, knocking out Wizard but not before Lyra's secret identity has been compromised.
-The rest of the pupils turn on Lyra as a result of her prom date being injured and the endangerment of everyone at the dance.
-She-Hulk explains to her afterwards that they have to leave and that despite being heroes, the life of a Hulk is often lonely.

-Fearsome Four

-During the Fear Itself storyline, She-Hulk joins with Howard the Duck, Nighthawk and the Frankenstein Monster to form a four-person team called the Fearsome Four to stop the Man-Thing from its destructive path.
-They later discover a plot by Psycho-Man to use the Man-Thing's volatile empathy to create a weapon.